GRP Chapter 8

 'No, really!
 He said they're two spirits shaped like huge white wolves, about this big.
 That's why we're out here scouting now, taking this risk.
 In case something happened in Heimdrykze.'

 The only power Mariaeks possessed was making flowers bloom from her hands.
-Rhaevydie had cackled at the flowers blooming from Mariaeks's hands.
-What good is that, Mariaeks?
+Rhaevydie had laughed shrilly at the flowers blooming from Mariaeks's hands.
+'What meaning does that hold, Mariaeks?
+Truly—what meaning can it have?'

 That thought led Mariaeks to a realization.
 She'd been under a tremendous delusion.
 How had she agonized over whether or not to save them, when without divine salvation she couldn't even breathe properly?
 It wasn't a matter of choice.
 It was a question of whether she could or couldn't.

-'My dear Mariaeks….'
+'My precious Mariaeks….'

 A wind swept past Mariaeks's ear.
 In that cold current, Mariaeks recalled the small, worn temple.
 The place where she should be.
 Where each day began and ended in peaceful repetition.
 Her entire world.